Is HomeVestors right for me? | Pros and cons | How much does HomeVestors pay for houses? | Reviews from real customers | Alternatives

 How much does HomeVestors pay for houses?

-Most HomeVestors locations will pay 55–70% of the home's after-repair value (ARV), minus repair costs.
+Most HomeVestors investors will pay no more than 70% of the home's after-repair value (ARV), minus repair costs.
 However, the actual offer you receive from HomeVestors is up to the discretion of each individual franchise owner.

 For example, if an investor thinks your home could be worth $200,000 after it's fixed up, and they estimate that it needs $20,000 of repairs, they won't offer you more than $120,000.
 After completing the repairs, they'll sell it for the full market value — and turn a $60,000 profit.